 Review the instructions starting on page 14 before completing this form.
-Insurance and real es on page 22. tate companies s see specia al instru ctions sta arting Accounting principles - If feasible use U.S. Generally Accepted Accounting Principles to co are requested to do otherwise by a specific instruction.
-References in the instructions to Finar Accounting Standards Codification Topics are referred to as "FASB ASC". • U.S. affiliate's 2015 fiscal year - The affiliate's financial reporting year that had an ending of ate in calendar y ear 2015. • Consolidated reporting - A U.S. affiliate must file on a fully consolidated domestic U.S. ba ALL U.S. business enterprises proceeding down each ownership chain whose voting securitie by the U.S. business enterprise above.
-The consolidation rules are found in instruction IV.2 sta s are more than 50 percer d • Rounding - Report currency amounts in U.S. dollars rounded to thousands (omitting 000). gu \$ Bil.
-Mil.
-Thous.
+Insurance and real estate companies see special instructions starting on page 22.

+ecord

 Dols.

+- Accounting principles If feasible use U.S. Generally Accepted Accounting Principles to complete Form BE-15 unless you are requested to do otherwise by a specific instruction.
+References in the instructions to Financial Accounting Standards Board Accounting Standards Codification Topics are referred to as "FASB ASC". - U.S. affiliate's 2016 fiscal year The affiliate's financial reporting year that had an ending date in calendar year 2016. - Consolidated reporting A U.S. affiliate must file on a fully consolidated domestic U.S. basis, including in the consolidation ALL U.S. business enterprises proceeding down each ownership chain whose voting securities are more than 50 percent owner by the U.S. business enterprise above.
+The consolidation rules are found in instruction IV.2 starting on page 17. - Rounding Report currency amounts in U.S. dollars rounded to thousands (omitting 000).
 Do not enter amounts in the shaded portions of each item.
-Example - If amount is \$1,334,891.00 report as: 1 335 000 1 Which financial reporting standards will you use to complete this BE-15 report?
-NOTE - The BE-15 report should be completed using U.S. Generally Accepted Accounting F GAAP to complete this report is highly burdensome, or otherwise not feasible, you may use of preferably with adjustments to correct for any material differences between U.S. GAAP and the 1 U.S. Generally Accepted Accounting Principles International Financial Reporting Standards (as promulgated by, or adapted from, the NOTE - Do not prepare your BE-15 report using the proportionate consolidation in the properties and the properties and the standards for the properties and the standards for the properties and the properties and the properties are prepared by the properties and the properties and the properties are provided by the properties and the properties are provided by the properties and the properties are provided by the properties are provided by the properties are provided by the properties and the properties are provided by the provi ther financial reporting stand orting star ards used ndards, d. d) Other reporting standards - Specify the reporting standards used .
-Ku 2 Is more than 50 percent of the voting interest in this U.S. business enterprise owned by parent (see the diagram below)? another U.S. af filiate of t he fore eign Yes If "Yes" - Do not complete this report unless exception 2c described in the consolidation rules on page 18 applies.
+Example - If amount is \$1,334,891.00 report as: - 1 Which financial reporting standards will you use to complete this BE-15 report?
+NOTE - The BE-15 report should be completed using U.S. Generally Accepted Accounting Principles (U.S. GAAP).
+If using U.S. GAAP to complete this report is highly burdensome, or otherwise not feasible, you may use other financial reporting standards, preferably with adjustments to correct for any material differences between U.S. GAAP and the reporting standards used. - ^{9 1} 1 U.S. Generally Accepted Accounting Principles

+Yes

+- 2 International Financial Reporting Standards (as promulgated by, or adapted from, the International Accounting Standards Board) NOTE - Do not prepare your BE-15 report using the proportionate consolidation method. - Other reporting standards Specify the reporting standards used

+2 Is more than 50 percent of the voting interest in this U.S. business enterprise owned by another U.S. affiliate of the foreign parent (see the diagram below)?

+If "Yes" Do not complete this report unless exception 2c described in the consolidation rules on page 18 applies.
 If this exception does not apply, forward this BE-15 survey packet to the U.S. business enterprise owning your company more than 50 percent, and notify BEA of the action taken by filing BE-15 Claim for Exemption with item (d) completed on page 3 of that form.
-The BE-15 Claim for Exemption can be downloaded from BEA's Web site at: www.bea.gov/fdi No If "No" - Complete this report in accordance with the consolidation rules sta rting on page 17.
-CONSOLIDATION OF U.S. AFFILIATES Foreign parent Foreign 10 to 100 percent on the because usiness enterprise B BE-15 report for U le U.S. business ent cent owned by U.S. .S. busines erprise B i s enterp s more th rise A han 50
+The BE-15 Claim for Exemption can be downloaded from BEA's Web site at: www.bea.gov/fdi

+No If "No" - Complete this report in accordance with the consolidation rules starting on page 17.

+CONSOLIDATION OF U.S. AFFILIATES